FaisalAbusharar/SEA/README.md

-# SEB
+# SEA
-Search Engine Booster, filter out what you can search on your computer, and add shortcuts!
+Search Engine Add-on, filter out what you can search on your computer, and add shortcuts!

 ## Installation
 You must download mitmproxy, and setup the SSL certificate.